Automate setting up Xcode

 fi

-However, since swiftlint is such a critical tool, I prefer to have it mandatory.
-I therefore skip the if/else check and just have:
+Since this is a critical tool, I prefer it to be mandatory, and therefore skip the if/else check:

 swiftlint

-This means that the app now fails to build whenever swiftlint isn’t available, which means that it has gone from being an optional to a required tool.
+This means that the app fails to build whenever SwiftLint isn’t available, which means that it has gone from being an optional to a required tool.

 Xcode snippets